Supporting resilience and vulnerability in rehearsal & performance

 Guiding Principles

-Engage personal strengths
+Engage strengths

 Maintain actor/character clarity